mradcliffe/grunt-crawl/README.md

 The directory path to write `sitemap.xml`.

 #### options.followFragment
-Type: `Boolean`
+Type: `Boolean|String`
-Default value: `false`
+Default value: `''`

 A boolean value where `true` will crawl fragment routes as well.
+Unfortunately `false` will break URI.fragment.js for some dumb reason.

 #### options.fragmentPrefix
 Type: `String`